 What are blackout blinds?

-Blackout blinds or curtains are window shades that block out light.
-They can also be referred to as room darkening blinds, as some types of blind don’t quite achieve a total blackout.
+Blackout blinds are simply window blinds that block out light and are also referred to as ‘room darkening blinds’ or ‘dimout blinds’, as many types of blackout blinds don’t quite achieve a total blackout.

-Blackout blinds are generally made either from a thick material that already blocks out light, or with an additional blackout lining.
+Blackout blinds are generally made from a thicker material than standard blinds which helps block out the light.
+They can also come with an additional blackout lining to further improve performance.

 Why do I need blackout blinds?